Carolyn's Fingers

-"Carolyn's Fingers" is a single by Scottish alternative rock and dreampop band the Cocteau Twins, released in 1988 from their album Blue Bell Knoll.
+"Carolyn's Fingers" is a song by Scottish alternative rock and dreampop band the Cocteau Twins, released in the US as a promotional single in 1988 for their album Blue Bell Knoll.
 The song was released through the 4AD record label and credits all three members of the group – Fraser, Guthrie and Raymonde as songwriters and well as producers.

 Background and writing

-The song has since become one of the bands signature songs, receiving high praise from music critics and fans alike.
-According to Post Punk, Elizabeth Fraser "displays one of the most impressive soprano’ in the history of modern music, resembling some sort of exotic songbird from a higher dimension" with music critic Steve Sutherland claiming that through the song, Fraser seemed to portray someone as having "the voice of god".
+The song has since become one of the band's signature songs, receiving high praise from music critics and fans alike.
+According to Post Punk, Elizabeth Fraser "displays one of the most impressive sopranos in the history of modern music, resembling some sort of exotic songbird from a higher dimension" with music critic Steve Sutherland claiming that through the song, Fraser seemed to portray someone as having "the voice of god".